 where $y_{\otimes}^{(t+1)}= (y_i^{(t+1)})_{i \in [N]}$.
 In~\eqref{eq:intro_deco_step}, we do not ask that $y_{\otimes}$ belongs to $\calY_\otimes$ as we optimize in practice on a continuous space that contains $\calY_\otimes$.
 Indeed, to make this algorithm practical on combinatorial spaces, we need to work on the space of distribution over~$\calY(x_i)$, which requires some technical preliminaries.
 We therefore postpone the precise definition to Section~\ref{sec:main_results}.
-Suffice to say at this point that Step~\eqref{eq:intro_deco_step} decomposes per scenario and requires solving deterministic single scenario problems of the form~\eqref{eq:DeterministicProblem}, and that the coordination step~\eqref{eq:intro_step_coord} amounts to a supervised learning problem with a Fenchel-Young loss, for which efficient algorithms exist.
+Suffice it to say at this point that Step~\eqref{eq:intro_deco_step} decomposes per scenario and requires solving deterministic single-scenario problems of the form~\eqref{eq:DeterministicProblem}, and that the coordination step~\eqref{eq:intro_step_coord} amounts to a supervised learning problem with a Fenchel--Young loss, for which efficient algorithms exist.

-\paragraph{Related works.} Our algorithm can be related to the well-known mirror descent (MD) algorithm, introduced by \textcite{nemirovsky1983wiley}, and analyzed by \textcite{beckMirrorDescentNonlinear2003} and \textcite{bubeckConvexOptimizationAlgorithms2015} to name just a few.
-The MD algorithm aims at solving the following problem:

-where the space~$\calC \subset \bbR^d$ is a closed convex set with non-empty interior, the objective function~$c$ is a convex Lipschitz-continuous function with respect to a given norm~$||\cdot||$, the set of minimizers is not empty, and subgradients of $c$ can be easily computed.
-To do so, it uses a certain \emph{mirror map}~$\Psi$ between the primal space of points~$y \in \calC$ and the dual space of subgradients, that exploits the geometry of Problem~\eqref{eq:md_generic_pb}.
-Mirror maps are deeply connected to Legendre-type functions as we discuss in Appendix~\ref{sec:regularizer_legendre_mirror}.
-We discuss the connection between mirror descent and our algorithm in Appendix~\ref{sec:link_mirror_descent}.